poppytait/foodeez/README.md

 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
 - **order page** - As a customer I want to create an order so that I can get random food based on my preferences
 - **tracking order page** - As a customer I want to see the tracking order page so that I can know when I am going to receive it
+- **edit order** - As a customer I want to edit my order so that I can update some details of it
-- **order delivered page** - As a customer I want to see know information of the order so that my order is finished
+- **order delivered page** - As a customer I want to see information of the order so that I know when my order is finished
 - **sign up (restaurant)** - As a restaurant I want to sign up on the webpage so that I can have an account
 - **order list page** - As a restaurant I want to see all the orders available so that I can provide sign off after the delivery
-- **order detail page** - As a restaurant I want to see a close order page so that I can accept and set a price, reject or provide sign off after delivery
+- **accept order** - As a restaurant I want to see a close order page so that I can accept a delivery
+- **reject order** - As a restaurant I want to see a close order page so that I can reject a delivery
+- **provide signoff to order** - As a restaurant I want to see a page so that I can request a customer to sign to accept a delivery has finished

 ## Backlog
+- list of orders
 - Profile page
 - Customer can restrict order
 - Add restaurants to map